aagam104a/MLOTG/README.md

 ## What is ML On the Go?

-ML On the Go is a streaming application designed to simplify the preprocessing of datasets for machine learning tasks.
+ML On the Go is a streamlit application designed to simplify the preprocessing of datasets for machine learning tasks.
 Whether you're a beginner or a seasoned data scientist, our app makes it easy to preprocess your data without the need for complex coding or setup.

 ## Key Features